intel/oneContainer-Cloud-Tool/README.md

 # oneContainer-cloud-tool
-The oneContainer-cloud-tool utility helps to deploy a docker container to public cloud services.
+The oneContainer-cloud-tool utility helps to deploy containers to public cloud services.
 The `tool` enables a user to map a service to specific hardware and machine image of choice.

 ## Requirements